VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Free account, no CAN development support

-In most current vehicles, there is no way to utilize the engine's heat to thaw the windshield.
-The reason is simple: the windshield washer fluid reservoirs have almost completely migrated between the fenders and the wheel arches, or somewhere in front of the wheel arches, into the front area.
+In most current vehicles, there is no way to use the engine heat to defrost.
+The reason is simple: the windshield washer fluid reservoirs were almost universally located between the fender and the wheel well, or somewhere in the front area near the wheel well.

 ...

-Finally, buy the five-liter car that the Greens are demanding, and the washer fluid reservoir is located in front of the passenger compartment wall.
+Then, finally buy the five-liter car that the Green Party is demanding, and the windshield washer reservoir is located in front of the partition wall separating the passenger compartment.

-The exhaust heat is more likely to accumulate there than spray water or cold air.
-The five-liter car is so full that nothing can fit in it (not even the mechanic icon_twisted.gif ) icon_lol.gif
+The exhaust heat is more likely to end up there than water spray or cold air.
+The five-liter car is so packed that there's no room for anything else (not even the mechanic icon_twisted.gif). icon_lol.gif

 Back to top